isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 With such tooling, we need to connect what we teach with actual incidents that show how the teachings connect to real world cases.

-Which is why I am typing up this thing, right now and link to the actual writeups that enabled me to show you this.
+Which is why I am typing up this thing, right now and link to the actual write-ups that enabled me to show you this.
 Go, read these things again, please, in the light of this particular episode.

 You know in your head what "Undo-Log" means.
 Here you can understand what "Undo-Log" feels like.
-Go, [touch the candle](https://blog.koehntopp.info/2020/08/31/on-touching-candles.html).
+Go, [touch the candle]({{< ref "/content/posts/2020-08-31-on-touching-candles.md" >}}).

 We have all the tooling, but it is from a different age.
 An age where people either routinely had access to production or sat next to a DBA in an office and could easily get at all the metrics.
 Observability by shell script on a root shell is a thing we have in abundance, because that was enough in that time and age.

 We do no longer have access to root shells in production, and in the age of anything as a service not even to shells.